 I hope your whole family enjoys it as much as mine does!

-- 2 tablespoons raw/organic butter or raw organic coconut oil
+- 2 tablespoons grass-fed butter or raw organic coconut oil

-- In a large bowl, combine tuna, Veganaise, milk, salt, and pepper.
-Pour into ungreased 2-quart casserole dish.
+- In a large bowl, combine the vegan mayonnaise, almond milk, sea salt, and white pepper.
+Mix well.
+Add the pasta, then stir gently to combine.
+Pour into an ungreased 2-quart casserole dish.

-- In a separate bowl, combine the breadcrumbs, Daiyacheese shreds, and butter or coconut oil, and sprinkle on top of the items in the casserole dish.
+- In a separate bowl, mix the gluten-free breadcrumbs, shredded cheese alternative, and butter.
+Sprinkle on top of the noodle mixture.

-- Remove parchment paper and bake uncovered for 10 minutes.
+- Bake for 30-35 minutes.
+Remove the parchment paper and bake, uncovered for 10 more minutes.
+Enjoy!

 See another of our favorite recipes using brown rice – Brown Rice Pudding!